Poincar\'e series for modular graph forms at depth two. II. Iterated integrals of cusp forms: Kloosterman sums and the Fourier expansion of the Kloosterman sums and the Fourier expansion of the Fpm(s)(m)(k)

 As we discussed in Part~I, the seed functions for the various $\FFpm{s}{m}{k}$ can all be written as finite, rational linear combinations of building blocks whose Fourier coefficients of $e^{2\pi i \ell \Re \tau}$ take the simple form

 for integers $r$ in the range $m{+}1\leq r \leq 2m{-}1$ and where the sign $\pm$ for the negative Fourier modes $\ell<0$ is adapted to the modular function $\FFpm{s}{m}{k}$ considered.

-In \cite{Dorigoni:2019yoq} it was explained how to extract the asymptotic expansion for $\Im \tau \to \infty$ for the Poincar\'e sum of a seed of the form \eqref{eq:GenSeed} and derive its Laurent polynomial, discussed in full details in Part~I, for the zero Fourier mode, i.e.\ the $(q\bar{q})^0$ term.
-It is furthermore possible to exploit the asymptotic nature of such an expansion to obtain, via resurgence analysis, the exponentially suppressed terms in the same Fourier mode sector, i.e.\ the terms $\sim (q\bar{q})^n$ with $n>0$.
+In \cite{Dorigoni:2019yoq} it was explained how to extract the asymptotic expansion for $\Im \tau \to \infty$ for the Poincar\'e sum of a seed of the form \eqref{eq:GenSeed} and how to derive its Laurent polynomial $d_{0,0}(y)$ for the zero Fourier mode, discussed in full detail in Part~I. It is furthermore possible to exploit the asymptotic nature of such an expansion to obtain, via resurgence analysis, the exponentially suppressed terms in the same Fourier mode sector, i.e.\ the terms $\sim (q\bar{q})^n$ with $n>0$.

 In a similar spirit, we believe that it should be possible, starting from the Poincar\'e sum of the general seed \eqref{eq:GenSeed}, to extract its asymptotic expansion for $\Im \tau \to \infty$ in any Fourier mode sector.
 Unlike for the zero-mode sector, no such general expression is at the present time known for \eqref{eq:GenSeed}.
 For example, it would be extremely interesting to start from the expression \eqref{eq:qExpFFm} for the first Fourier mode $e^{2\pi i \Re\tau}$ of $\FFm{6}{2}{5}(\tau) $, or the analogous expression for $\FFp{6}{2}{6}$ starting from~\eqref{evenex.2}, and to derive their asymptotic expansions for $\Im \tau \to \infty$.
 Similar to what was done in~\cite{Dorigoni:2019yoq} the integral in~\eqref{eq:qExpFFm} could be done term-wise after expanding the $\tau$-dependent part of the exponential in an absolutely convergent series.
 This yields multiple, partly divergent, infinite sums over Kloosterman sums.
 The analytic continuation of these sums is left for future work.